 Your doctor may also order a series of tests to determine if your child is affected.
 These tests may include:

-There is no cure for homocystinuria.
-For about half of the people with this disorder, high doses of vitamin B6 are a successful treatment.
-If you respond well to this supplementation, it is likely that you will have to use daily vitamin B6 supplements for the rest of your life.
+There’s no cure for homocystinuria.
+High doses of vitamin B-6 are a successful treatment for about half of the people with this disorder.
+If you respond well to this supplementation, it’s likely that you’ll have to use daily vitamin B-6 supplements for the rest of your life.

 Your doctor may also recommend taking betaine (Cystadane).
 Betaine is a nutrient that works to remove homocysteine from the blood.
-Taking a folic acid supplement and adding cysteine (an amino acid) to the diet are helpful.
+Taking a folic acid supplement and adding the amino acid cysteine to the diet are helpful.

-There is currently no cure available for this disorder.
-However, around half of diagnosed patients show improvement from vitamin B6 supplements.
+There’s currently no cure available for this disorder.
+However, around half of people who are diagnosed with this condition show improvement from vitamin B-6 supplements.
 Infants or children who are diagnosed at an early age may experience positive results from a low-methionine diet.
-It is believed that this diet helps to prevent some types of mental disabilities and further complications.
+It’s believed that this diet helps to prevent some types of mental disabilities and further complications.